 Still we have scarcely attained the full measure of the reform.
-Any bill based upon the report of the committee would restore to the House of Commons a power of which it has long been deprived; would reconstitute it for financial purposes the supreme inquest of the nation.
-Through the Select Committee appointed by the Speaker-the Speaker himself being independent of the party-the House of Commons would recover the right of entering the offices of the Executive devoted to finance; of overhauling the accounts, and checking the receipt, transfer, appropriation, and expenditure of every farthing of the public money.
-The office of Member of Par-liament would itself be a more important trust than it now is.
-The Speaker would be a more powerful functionary than the present Chairman of the Commons.
-The constituencies would be more careful in selecting members that might receive such independent power.
-The members themselves would more deliberately view the qualities of a Speaker thus enabled had been constructed for the defence of the to select financial inquisitors to control the town; stores of all kinds had been collected House of Commons, this same power, recovered from the portion of the Government which is more immediately under the royal and noble influence, would be restored to the great body of the Commonwealth.
+Any bill based upon the House of Commons a power of which it in a position of strength and safety. has long been deprived; would reconstitute it for financial purposes the supreme inquest of the nation.
+Through the Select Com-mittee appointed by the Speaker-the Speaker himself being independent of the party-the of entering the offices of the Executive devoted to finance; of overhauling the accounts, and checking the receipt, transfer, appropriapublic money.
+The office of Member of Parliament would itself be a more impor-'Ministerial,' as it is sarcastically called.
+The bers themselves would more deliberately military materials exist.
+An entrenchment Paymaster-General is a political officer, who view the qualities of a Speaker thus enabled had been constructed for the defence of the to select financial inquisitors to control the Executive Government.
+And through the House of Commons, this same power, recovered from the portion of the Government which is more immediately under the royal and noble influence, would be restored to the great body of the Commonwealth.
 It appears to us that no point in 'the People's Charter,' except the extension of the suffrage to every freeborn Englishman, equalled in importance this seventh 'point' constructed by the select committee.

 below.
 If, then, we trace the struggle from its nearest point towards the sea, up the valleys of the Ganges and the Jumna, the public will be enabled to take a bird's-eye view of our military progress and that of the rebels.
-It is quite useless to write odes and palinodes, and it is puerile to persist in carving every item of intelligence so as to fit it into 'the views we put forward a fortnight ago.'
+It is quite useless to write odes and palinodes. and it is puerile to persist in carving every item of intelligence so as to fit it into 'the views we put forward a fortnight ago."
 All mere speculating, whether encouraging or gloomy, is useless.
 We are calculating upon total uncertainties.
-It is as rash to declare that Lucknow must have fallen ere this, as that, ere this, Delhi must have been captured.
+It is as rash to declare that Lucknow must have fallen cre this, as that, ere this, Delhi must have been captured.
 Whatever happens, the gamblers in prophecy will deserve no credit on account of their predictions.

 The lower valley of the Ganges, when the last intelligence left Calcutta, was free from the actual presence of the rebellion.
 Over four hundred miles of country, as far as Patna, there were no regiments in mutiny; but the rebellion had been brought within the limits of Bengal Proper by the neglect of the Government and the unaccountable conduct of the Brigadier-General at Dinapore and Arrah.
 At the latter town, after the night repulse of the little English force that had been led into ambush, were about twelve Englishmen and forty Sikhs, who defended a house against a swarm of mutineers.
 After several days of heroic resistance they were relieved by Major EYRE, who, after a long and brilliant march, came up with the enemy, defeated them, rescued the forlorn garrison at Arrah, and, to some extent, retrieved the fatal blunders committed at Dinapore.
 We may now hope that Patna has been secured against an attack.
-Passing on to Dinapore itself, we find that the English had turned the scale, for the time, against the mutineers, and were in a position of strength and safety.
+Passing on to Dinapore itself, we find that the English had turned the scale, for the time, against the mutineers, and were